-A Phase I Environmental Site Assessment was not provided to me; however, a visual inspection of the property revealed no materials stored on site which would constitute hazardous wastes.
+A Phase I Environmental Site Assessment was not provided to me; however, a visual inspection of the property revealed a fuel tank stored on site which would constitute hazardous wastes.
 However, your appraiser is not an expert in this field and if some questions exist a qualified professional should be contacted.